flexera-public/flexera-plugins/google/google_cloud_sql/README.md

-# GCP Cloud DNS Plugin
+# GCP Cloud SQL Plugin

 ## Overview
-The GCP Cloud DNS Plugin consumes the Google Cloud DNS API and exposes the supported resources to RightScale Self-Service.
-This allows for easy extension of a Self-Service Cloud Application to create, delete, and manage Cloud DNS resource.
+The GCP Cloud SQL Plugin consumes the Google Cloud SQL API and exposes the supported resources to RightScale Self-Service.
+This allows for easy extension of a Self-Service Cloud Application to create, delete, and manage Cloud SQL resources.

 ## Requirements
 - A general understanding CAT development and definitions
   - Refer to the guide documentation for details [SS Guides](http://docs.rightscale.com/ss/guides/)
 - `admin`, `ss_enduser`, & `ss_designer` roles on a RightScale account with Self-Service enabled
-  - the `admin` role is needed to set/retrieve the RightScale Credentials for the GCP Cloud DNS API.
+  - the `admin` role is needed to set/retrieve the RightScale Credentials for the GCP Cloud SQL API.
 - GCP Service Account credentials
   - Refer to the Getting Started section for details on creating this account.
 - The following RightScale Credentials must exist with the appropriate values
-  - `GOOGLE_DNS_PLUGIN_ACCOUNT`
+  - `GOOGLE_SQL_PLUGIN_ACCOUNT`
-  - `GOOGLE_DNS_PLUGIN_PRIVATE_KEY`
+  - `GOOGLE_SQL_PLUGIN_PRIVATE_KEY`
 - The following packages are also required (See the Installation section for details):
   - [sys_log](sys_log.rb)